 - privacy notices

 - transparency information

 - data and cyber security

 - how devices are secured

 - confidentiality, availability and integrity of records/information

 - reducing the risk of data breaches

-- 5. Implement systems for effective information management
+5. Be able to implement systems for effective information management

 5.1.
 Legal and ethical: